Great futures are grown from the seeds of opportunity.

 LASIF combines need-based scholarships with intensive services before and during college to address the financial, academic and personal barriers that have sparked L.A.’s graduation crisis.
 While the fund is one of the largest scholarship providers in Los Angeles County, we also understand that scholarships alone aren’t enough.
 Acting as part high-performing mutual fund, part innovation incubator, LASIF works with innovative organizations to combines multi-year scholarships with additional support and resources proven to help students graduate.

-LASIF’s holistic approach supports programs and agencies that increase college readiness, help students and families access all available public financial support and provide counseling, mentorship and other supports designed to get students to and through college.
-It targets low-income Angeleno students, and recently launched a $2 million initiative to better help young men of color to make it to and through college.
+LASIF’s holistic approach targets low-income Angeleno students with support programs and agencies that increase college readiness, help students and families access all available public financial support and provide counseling, mentorship and other supports designed to get students to and through college.

 For information regarding grant opportunities and reporting requirements, please click here.